C Sharp syntax: Dynamic

-Type dynamic is a feature that enables dynamic runtime lookup to C# in a static manner.
-Dynamic denotes a variable with an object with a type that is resolved at runtime, as opposed to compile-time, as normally is done.
+Type dynamic enables dynamic runtime lookup to C# in a static manner.
+Dynamic denotes a variable with an object with a type that is resolved at runtime, as opposed to compile-time.

-This feature takes advantage of the Dynamic Language Runtime (DLR) and has been designed specifically with the goal of interoperation with dynamically typed languages like IronPython and IronRuby (Implementations of Python and Ruby for .NET).
+This feature takes advantage of the Dynamic Language Runtime (DLR) and is designed with the goal of interoperation with dynamically typed languages like IronPython and IronRuby (Implementations of Python and Ruby for .NET).

 Dynamic-support also eases interoperation with COM objects.